Aspire HFI Blog

 • What is vitrification media?

-Vitrification media is a liquid solution that's used to facilitate the rapid freezing of tissue without the formation of ice crystals that might damage the tissue.
+Vitrification media is a liquid solution that is used to facilitate the rapid freezing of tissue without the formation of ice crystals that might damage the tissue.

 • What is the time frame?